oanda/apidocs/v1/orders.md

     "id" : 175517237,                   // Order id
     "units" : 2,                        // Number of units
-    "side" : "sell",                    // Direction of the order "takeProfit" : 0,                   // The take-profit associated with the Order, if any "stopLoss" : 0,                     // The stop-loss associated with the Order, if any "expiry" : "2013-02-01T00:00:00Z",  // The time the rrder expires (in RFC3339 format) "upperBound" : 0,                   // The maximum execution price associated with the order, if any "lowerBound" : 0,                   // The minimum execution price associated with the order, if any "trailingStop" : 0                  // The trailing stop associated with the rrder, if any }
+    "side" : "sell",                    // Direction of the order "takeProfit" : 0,                   // The take-profit associated with the order, if any "stopLoss" : 0,                     // The stop-loss associated with the order, if any "expiry" : "2013-02-01T00:00:00Z",  // The time the order expires (in RFC3339 format) "upperBound" : 0,                   // The maximum execution price associated with the order, if any "lowerBound" : 0,                   // The minimum execution price associated with the order, if any "trailingStop" : 0                  // The trailing stop associated with the order, if any }
 }
 ~~~